 Offering K-12 educators a variety of STEM-related curriculum for the classroom

 There is a wealth of STEM curricula and classroom resources available to assist educators in developing in students thinking, reasoning, teamwork, investigative and creative skills that they can use in all areas of their lives.
 The Oak Ridge Institute for Science and Education (ORISE) is committed to providing relevant and complete materials to assist educators in engaging students in STEM subjects.
-Below you will find activities and lessons that support the U.S. Department of Energy's Harnessed Atom middle school curriculum, as well as K-12 lesson plans, and STEM videos that complement classroom learning.
+Below you will find activities and lessons that support the U.S. Department of Energy's Harnessed Atom and Bioenergy Workforce Development for Educators curriculum, as well as K-12 lesson plans, and STEM videos that complement classroom learning.

 The Harnessed Atom middle school STEM curriculum provides teachers with non-biased information on energy science and nuclear energy for classroom instruction.
 Developed under a contract with the U.S. Department of Energy’s Office of Nuclear Energy, the curriculum has been updated with current information and aligned with the latest national science standards.
 The curriculum covers the essential principles of energy and matter and provide teachers with an engaging platform to excite students’ learning about these topics.